• Overview

 NB101-EB580-cropped

-Currently, drivers who wish to access the Richmond-San Rafael Bridge (I-580) via northbound US 101 in Larkspur must exit the freeway and travel on East Sir Francis Drake Boulevard in Larkspur or across Bellam Boulevard in San Rafael to I-580 and the bridge entrance.
-Highway drivers on local streets cause congestion and traffic delays on Sir Francis Drake Boulevard, Bellam Boulevard, and northbound US 101.
+Currently, drivers who wish to access the Richmond-San Rafael Bridge (I-580) from northbound US 101 in Larkspur must either exit the freeway and travel on East Sir Francis Drake Boulevard in Larkspur, or exit the freeway at Bellam Boulevard in San Rafael.

 PROJECT ALTERNATIVES